widelands/widelands/doc/sphinx/source/immovable_program.rst

 Parameter semantics:

 ``chance``
     A natural integer in [1,254] defining the chance that removing succeeds.
-If it doesn't succeed, the next program step is triggered.
+The game will generate a random number between 0 and 255 and the program step succeeds if and only if this number is less than ``chance``.
+Otherwise, the next program step is triggered.
 If ``chance`` is omitted, the removal will always succeed.

 Deletes the immovable (preventing subsequent program steps from being called).
 The chance that this program step succeeds can be specified (by default, the step will always succeed).